CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Introduction

-To address these challenges, this paper presents a novel two-stage Coarse-to-Fine Index-shared Retrieval (Text2Pic Swift) framework, jointly optimizing effectiveness and efficiency.
+To address these challenges, this paper presents a novel two-stage Coarse-to-Fine Index-shared Retrieval (CFIR) framework, jointly optimizing effectiveness and efficiency.
 The first stage is entity-based Ranking (ER) and the ER result is used to construct a shared entity-based image candidates index.
 ER is designed to be computationally cheap, using pre-computed image embeddings from a cache.
 By replacing the entire document with a representation comprising its entities as the query, we transform the retrieval task from one query to one target, to multiple queries to multiple targets, accommodating the ambiguity inherent in long documents and images.
 This transformation makes ER well-suited for use-cases demanding relevance but not exact matching, such as multimedia content creation~\cite{deldjoo2020recommender,RN155}, where a diverse array of images is beneficial for illustrative purposes.
 Furthermore, ER can be used to filter out the majority of irrelevant candidates prior to the re-ranking stage, thereby reducing the overhead from the more powerful encoder used in the re-ranking stage.
 The second stage is Summary-based Re-ranking (SR).
 By summarizing long documents as queries and using entity-based image candidates from the pre-computed shared index, SR further mitigates ambiguity, making the framework robust against partial text-to-image associations and reducing encoding time.
 The main contributions of this work are as follows:

-\begin{enumerate} \item We introduce the two-stage Coarse-to-Fine Index-shared Retrieval (Text2Pic Swift) framework to tackle the effectiveness and efficiency challenges of state-of-the-art MLLMs based approaches in the more challenging real-world scenario, with Entity-based and Summary-based Ranking stages. \item We introduce a novel Decoupling-BEiT-3 encoder optimized for both ER and SR stages.
-This encoder employs a decoupled encoding design for vector-based distance computation, enhancing both training and retrieval efficiency. \item Text2Pic Swift is evaluated on the AToMiC dataset, showing an 11.06\% improvement in Recall@1000 and reducing computational times by 68.75\% and 99.79\% in training and retrieval, respectively. \end{enumerate}
+\begin{enumerate} \item We introduce the two-stage Coarse-to-Fine Index-shared Retrieval (CFIR) framework to tackle the effectiveness and efficiency challenges of state-of-the-art MLLMs based approaches in the more challenging real-world scenario, with Entity-based and Summary-based Ranking stages. \item We introduce a novel Decoupling-BEiT-3 encoder optimized for both ER and SR stages.
+This encoder employs a decoupled encoding design for vector-based distance computation, enhancing both training and retrieval efficiency. \item CFIR is evaluated on the AToMiC dataset, showing an 11.06\% improvement in Recall@1000 and reducing computational times by 68.75\% and 99.79\% in training and retrieval, respectively. \end{enumerate}